How to Bet on March Madness

 National Championship: 1

-Since the field was expanded in 1985, top seeds have won it all the most often, followed by two, three and four seeds.
+Since the field was expanded in 1985, top seeds have won it all the most often, followed by two, three, and four seeds.
 The lowest-seeded team to win the tournament was the 1985 Villanova Wildcats, who entered the tournament as an eight seed.
-The team would go on to a 66-64 upset victory over top-seeded Georgetown in the finals.
+The team would go on to a 66-64 upset victory over top-seeded Georgetown in the final.

 In layman’s terms, it’s virtually impossible.
 Picking the correct outcome of 67 games would be a heater for the ages if anyone were able to pull it off.
-From a math perspective, the numbers have been run and suggest the chances are one in 9.2 quintillions.
-For perspective, a quintillion has 18 zeros and can be described as a million trillion or a billion, billion.
+From a math perspective, the numbers have been run and suggest the chances are one in 9.2 quintillion.
+For perspective, a quintillion has 18 zeros and can be described as a million trillion or a billion billion.